This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Change the Data Source

 You can select another source of data to use in a JMP Live report.
-You need Contribute permission on the report post and Download permission on the data post that you want to change.
+You need Contribute permission on the report post and Download permission on the data post that you want to start using.

 1.